zerasul/mdbook_en/15SRAM/sram.md

 To do this, we can use interrupts, which will allow us to execute code during these periods when the screen is being painted.
 These interruptions are launched by the VDP when finishing painting both a set of lines and the screen itself.
 Let's see a diagram.

-![Mega Drive Screen Interruptions](15SRAM/img/hblank.jpg "Mega Drive Screen Interruptions") _Mega Drive Screen Interruptions_
+![Mega Drive Screen Interruptions](15SRAM/img/hblank.jpg "Mega Drive Screen Interruptions") _Sega Mega Drive Screen Interruptions_

 As we can see in the schematic, for each time a line is painted, an _HBlank_ interrupt is thrown, when it is repositioned to paint the next one.
 In this time, it can be used to update part of our code such as updating the palettes (Some games like Sonic uses this technique).

 On the other hand, we can observe that when the screen is finished painting, another interruption the _VBlank_ is launched, which we can also use to update parts of our game such as the backgrounds and/or palette; in this way we can create animations on the backgrounds themselves.

-You should always know that both HBlank and VBLank have a short period of time to execute code so we cannot use very complex operations.
+You should always know that both _HBlank_ and _VBLank_ have a short period of time to execute code so we cannot use very complex operations.
 Therefore, we have to be very careful when using these interrupts.

 Let's see how each of these interrupts can be used.